noahfruttarol/Art-Generator/README.md

 # Art-Generator
-An abstract HTML art generator made in Python
+An abstract art generator to make html pages in Python